lfost42/grafana-notes/k8s/cka/itkiddie.md

 A user accidentally deleted the MariaDB Deployment in the mariadb namespace.
 The deployment was configured with persistent storage.
 Your responsibility is to re-establish the deployment while ensuring data is preserved by reusing the available PersistentVolume.

 Task:
 A PersistentVolume already exists and is retained for reuse.
-Only one PV exists Create a Persistent Volume Claim (PVC) named mariadb in the mariadb namespace with the spec:
+Only one PV exists.
+Create a Persistent Volume Claim (PVC) named mariadb in the mariadb namespace with the spec:

 Access Mode = ReadWriteOnce
 Storage = 250Mi